 The Council does not have any adopted separation standards but it is generally accepted that it's good practice for development to achieve a set standard, however, there are instances when development that does not achieve these distances can still be deemed acceptable.
 This will be determined by professional planning officers on a case by case basis.
 The Council works to the following standards:

 - 21m between building faces for two storey dwellings and 27.5m for three storeys and above and/or where main living room/kitchen windows above ground level overlook existing conventional dwellings.
 The separation distance should be increased by two metres for every 1 metre rise in ground level between new and existing dwellings.
 This standard will be more strictly applied at the rear rather than the front

 - single storey development is not so critical in terms of overlooking from upper storeys and will be judged on its merits

 - 5m per storey set back where new development with main windows overlooking existing private space is proposed.
 This applies independently of the minimum spatial separation requirement

-- 12.5m minimum distance between windowed elevations and opposing 1 and 2 storey flank walls.
-15.5m for 3 storey flank walls.
+- 12.5m minimum distance between windowed elevations and opposing one and two storey flank walls.
+15.5m for three storey flank walls.
 Where a flank wall will be situated at a higher level than a windowed elevation the separation distance should be increased by 1 metre for every 1 metre change in ground level

 - the erection of screen walling or fencing of at least 1.8 metres in height on the appropriate boundary unless adequate mature screening or fencing already exists

-- 70 sq.m minimum garden size for family accommodation 52 sq.m for 2 bed houses (permitted development rights may be removed) 42 sq.m for 1 bed houses (permitted development rights may be removed) 30 sq m per unit for flats and other developments providing communal amenity space.
+- 70 sq.m minimum garden size for family accommodation 52 sq.m for two bed houses (permitted development rights may be removed) 42 sq.m for one bed houses (permitted development rights may be removed) 30 sq m per unit for flats and other developments providing communal amenity space.